ryfranklin/nba_datascience_clean_architecture/README.md

 This will install all the packages listed in the `requirements.txt` file.
 If you add any new dependencies to your project, run the following command to update the `requirements.txt` file:
 <code>$ pip freeze > requirements.txt</code>

+# Install the project in editable mode
+Install the project in editable mode with the following command:
+<code>$ pip install -e .</code>

+# Deactivating the virutal environment
+When you're done working with the project, you can deactivate the virtual environment with the following command:
+<code>$ deactivate</code>